keymetrics/doc-pm2/en/runtime/guide/load-balancing.md

 }
 ```

-?> This is useful with the `node-config` package where name conflicts have been reported, check the [issue](https://github.com/Unitech/pm2/issues/2045).
+ This is useful with the `node-config` package where name conflicts have been reported, check the [issue](https://github.com/Unitech/pm2/issues/2045).
+{: .tip}

 ## Next Steps